brettle/meteor-accounts-testing-support/README.md

 [![Build Status](https://travis-ci.org/brettle/meteor-accounts-testing-support.svg?branch=master)](https://travis-ci.org/brettle/meteor-accounts-testing-support)

-Common code shared by tests in various `brettle:accounts-*` packages
+Common code shared by tests in `brettle:accounts-*` packages

 ## Features

 - Registers test login handlers for the `test1` and `test2` services.
+- Provides client-side
+  `AccountsTestingSupport.login(serviceName, username, docDefault, callback)` to login using the test1 and test2 services.
+- Provides `test1RemoveUser(username)` and `test2RemoveUser(username)` server
+  methods for removing existing users.
 - Disables `brettle:accounts-anonymous-auto` so that it won't interfere with other tests.
 The `brettle:accounts-anonymous-auto` tests re-enable it temporarily.
-- Explicitly enables client account creation and prevents `useraccounts:core` from disabling it again, because it is needed by some tests.
+- Explicitly enables client account creation and prevents `useraccounts:core` from disabling it again, because it's needed by some tests.

 ## Installation